micro/micro/README.md

 **Dashboard**

 Explore, discover and consume services via the web using Micro Web.
-The dashboard makes use of your env configuration to locate the server.
+The dashboard makes use of your env configuration to locate the server and provides dynamic form fill for services.

 ## Installation